-To keep your mind healthy as you age, eat plenty of food that contain antioxidants.
-The foods that help cognitive function include fruits (especially berries), dark chocolate, seeds and nuts, soybeans, kale and broccoli, whole grains, and oily fish.
+Updated March 3, 2022 – To keep your mind healthy and boost brain function as you age, eat plenty of healthy foods that contain antioxidants.
+The foods that help cognitive function include fruits (especially berries), dark chocolate, seeds and nuts, soybeans, kale and broccoli, healthy fats, whole grains, and oily fish.

 As you may expect, food and a healthy diet plays a major role in brain health.